NyokabiKamau/phase1-codechallenge-week1/README.md

 * Run <code>node net_salary_calculator.js</code>  to initiate the prompt
 * When prompted, input gross monthly salary
 * Another prompt will appear where you give a 'yes' or 'no' answer to having an alternative pension scheme
-* Output will generated a breakdown of all the deduction and net salary
+* Output will generated a breakdown of all the deductions and net salary

 # Project Setup
 To access this project on you local computer, follw the steps below